patrickt/empathy/README.md

 ## What's cool about it?

 * Platform-specific details are abstracted away with Backpack.
 Every such detail is accounted for in a signature file.
 * Path literals are constructed using type-level `Symbol`s, not value-level `String`s.
-This lets us (or will let us, since I haven't implemented it yet) do compile-time parsing to enforce well-formedness of paths; that is, asking the string `"/usr/bin/"` to represent anything but an absolute directory will be a compile-time error.
+(You will get a custom type error if you attempt to use a `String` literal for a path).
+This will let us do compile-time parsing to enforce well-formedness of paths; that is, asking the string `"/usr/bin/"` to represent anything but an absolute directory will be a compile-time error.
 * Information about the relative/absolute or file/directory nature of a given path is stored on the type-level rather than the value level.
 * It comes with batteries included (`optparse-applicative` parsers, `Hashable` and `NFData` instances, etc.).